isaacvernon1/w205Project1/README.md

 BigQuery or the bq command line tool.
 Paste your questions, queries and answers below.

-- Question 1:
+- Question 1: Are there more trips shorter than an hour or longer than an hour?
   * Answer:
   * SQL query:

-- Question 2:
+- Question 2: Is there an hour in the day that we have low ridership?
   * Answer:
   * SQL query:

-- Question 3:
+- Question 3: Is there a day in the week for which we have low ridership?
   * Answer:
   * SQL query:

-- Question 4:
+- Question 4: How many of our trips were what we define as commuter trips?
   * Answer:
   * SQL query: